Dongfang777/EE629/README.md

 # IoT weekly report 4

+[2020-09-29] Continued reading the third chapter of reference book.
+Have got to 3.6.1'Processes:Adaptive and Event-Driven Processes.'

+[2020-09-30] Watched the Python introductory course, kept learning basic knowledge of Python.

+[2020-10-01] Practiced writing Python Code to improve my program writing ability.

+# IoT weekly report 4

 [2020-09-22] Started to read the third chapter of the reference book, 'Internet of Things Strategic Research and Innovation Agenda,' and learned ahout the IoT Smart-X Application.

 [2020-09-23] Kept studying the Raspberry Pi, trying to figure out the code and application problem.